ralacerda/f1next/README.md

 The `-i` or `--circuit-information` flag will print the race circuit name, city and country.

-All the options can be used together in any combination and order.
+All the options can be used together in any combination and order, except for `-h, --help`.

     f1next -sc
     f1next -s